 Here is the scientific fact: T4 to T3 conversion in the peripheral tissues depends on the normal functioning of an enzyme called Type 1 Deiodinase.
 It may function normally in a young healthy person, but it often does not function normally in most individuals who have hypothyroidism.
 Therefore, Levothyroxine does not work in many patients as it does not convert into T3 efficiently.

 A number of medical conditions can interfere with Type 1 Deiodinase.
 Subsequently, there is impairment of T4 to T3 conversion.
-Therefore, Levothyroxine may not provide adequate thyroid hormone replacement in individuals with these issues:
+Therefore, Levothyroxine may not provide adequate T3 for the body to function normally.
+Here is a list of conditions that interfere with T4 to T3 conversion:

 - Hashimoto’s Thyroiditis